userspace-xdp/userspace-xdp/bench/katran.md

 - 0-8000
 - 0-16000

 This can help answer: how the LRU cache hit affect the performance.
+(We can also draw a figture of hit rate.)

 ### test command in kernel